undel-gh/HA-Laundry-Monitor/README.md

 - Is laundry still considered present?
 - Why did the integration make a particular state transition?

-> **Status:** early development (`v0.1.0`).
+> **Status:** development (`v0.1.4 rc1`).
 The state machine, activity/spin/finish detectors, persistence, statistics, diagnostics, and Home Assistant entities are implemented and covered by tests.
 The integration is currently being field-tested on real hardware, and detector behavior may still evolve before a stable release.

 ## Features